 2. Lil’ Hands Coloring Pens

-I’ve been so interested with calligraphy to the point that I’ve watched several videos on how to do it.
+I’ve been so interested in calligraphy to the point that I’ve watched several videos on how to do it.
 Though I find it isn’t really for me, I still try to collect affordable items to use for practicing.
 One of the tools(for calligraphy) I saw online the most aside from brush pens is the Crayola Markers.
 This Lil’ hands coloring pen is a good start-up alternative for Crayola Markers.
 The price is cheap, to be honest, it’s just less than 90 PHP.
 I imagine how far would be the price difference for Crayola Markers, I really haven’t seen one.

 - Dual function tip – If you’ll see in the photos it can be used as a fine and broad tip.
 It has visible variations of thick and thin lines.